 - Had antibacterial properties and to deal with the acne causing bacteria

-- Reduced hyper keratinisation to prevent blocked pores.
+- Reduced hyper keratinisation to prevent blocked pores

-To cleanse my skin:
+Cleansing my skin:

 Step two: Lighten or brighten pigmentation

-For this, the main products I used were the Ordinary’s Vitamin C, Azelaic acid and 4% hydroquinone.
-Vitamin C is an antioxidant which neutralizes free radicals and preventing oxidative damage which allows skin heal and repair.
+For this, the main products I used were The Ordinary’s Vitamin C, Azelaic acid and 4% hydroquinone.
+Vitamin C is an antioxidant that neutralizes free radicals and preventing oxidative damage which allows skin heal and repair.
 Vitamin C also boosts collagen production and improves post-inflammatory hyperpigmentation by improving the skin’s natural healing response.
 There have been some complaints about this formulation being to ‘’gritty’’ and oily on the skin.
 Yes, it felt slightly gritty but not so gritty that it was unbearable to use and it did the job.
 I used Azelaic acid in the mornings and vitamin C in the evenings, followed by a prescription strength Hydroquinone just on the spots.

 Step three: Prevent darkening from reoccurring